 U.S. Archivist David Ferriero, will be interviewed this morning by Paul Holdengraber (New York Public Library).
 Wonder if they’ll mention this New York Times article about libraries and quiet?
+Opinions seem to differ on whether libraries should be quiet places for study and reflection or whether introducing a little noise isn’t all that bad an idea

 This month’s free article in Information Today is an interview with David Ferriero, the 10th (and current) Archivist of the U.S. Among other questiosn, Miriam asked him: